picocms/picocms.github.io/in-depth/upgrade-pico-20.md

     pico-and-composer-a-perfect-match: Pico and Composer, a perfect match
     amazing-new-features-for-theme-developers: Amazing new features for theme developers
     use-picos-next-generation-plugin-system: Use Pico's next generation plugin system
-    everything-else-that-was-happening: Everything else that was happening...
+    everything-else-that-was-happening: Everything else that was happening…
     developer-news: Developer News
 nav-url: /docs/
 gh_release: v2.0.0